-Until any legislative efforts to amend the CMP legislation will occur, C/CAG did not do any major updates to the CMP and only made focused changes during this update to report on the work performed and progress made in implementing the CMP elements (Roadway System, Traffic LOS Standards, Performance Element, Trip Reduction and Travel Demand Element,

-Land Use Impact Analysis Program, and Seven-Year Capital Improvement Program) since the last update in 2017.
+Until new CMP legislation is adopted, C/CAG will not produce a major update to the CMP.
+Instead, C/CAG made concentrated changes during this 2019 update to report on the work performed by C/CAG and progress made to execute the major CMP elements (Roadway System, Traffic LOS Standards, Performance Element, Trip Reduction and Travel Demand Element, Land Use Impact Analysis Program, and Seven-Year Capital Improvement Program) since the last update in 2017.